We tried it: What are the best natural mosquito repellents?

 The first thing I noticed about Aunt Fannie’s was the luscious scent.
 It smells like a citronella candle, but more complex — it’s crisp and citrusy, woodsy and earthy.

-The second thing I noticed is that both the insect repellent wipes and the spray are super duper oily.
-But the soybean oil base improves protection, slows the evaporation of the volatile essential oils, and it makes your skin gloriously soft.
+The second thing I noticed is that both the insect repellent wipes and the spray are quite oily.
+Soybean oil base, however, improves protection, slows the evaporation of the volatile essential oils, and it makes your skin gloriously soft.
+Thus, the oiliness could be a fair trade-off.

 Directions for use: “Apply evenly over exposed skin every four hours.”